Lena Dunham on Moving on From Jack Antonoff & Reclaiming Independence

 It's been about five months since Lena Dunham and Jack Antonoff called it quits.

-In a new piece penned for Vogue, the Girls star opens up about the split and how she's relearning to embrace the alone time she once craved.
+In a new piece penned for Vogue, the Girls star opened up about the split and how she relearned to embrace the alone time she once craved.

 Dunham and Antonoff broke up in December.
 The actress recalled the moment vividly in her piece.